agardnerIT/killercoda_tutorials/lifecycleToolkit/intro/intro.md

 2. [Deployment Data Access](https://lifecycle.keptn.sh/#data-access)
 3. [Deployment Check Orchestration](https://lifecycle.keptn.sh/#deployment-check-orchestration)

-KLT t does not depend on particular GitOps tooling - ArgoCD, Flux, Gitlab or others - KLT works with them all.
+KLT does not depend on particular GitOps tooling - ArgoCD, Flux, Gitlab or others - KLT works with them all.

 The Keptn Lifecycle Toolkit emits signals at every stage (k8s events, OpenTelemetry metrics and traces) to ensure your deployments are observable.